jez/blog/_posts/2023-04-23-intro-elim.md

-Second, the contract of this `==` method is that _any value_ can be compared for equality to _any other value_, even of a different class![^sorbet-eq] For many people, that amounts to a sloppy, bug-inducing definition of `==`: they'd rather know that they're comparing two completely incompatible things, than have the comparison silently evaluate to `false` and continue running.
+Second, the contract of this `==` method is that _any value_ can be compared for equality to _any other value_, even of a different class![^sorbet-eq] For many people, that amounts to a sloppy, bug-inducing definition of `==`: they'd rather know that they're comparing two completely incompatible things, instead of having the comparison quietly evaluate to `false`.
 But the language has made this choice, and now all our types must inherit this possibly-unwanted elim form.[^rust-eq]

 [^dup]:
   This can happen for very accidental reasons.
 Given `def ex; ->{1}; end` then `ex() ==